MicrosoftDocs/cpp-docs/docs/standard-library/list-class.md

   - "zh-tw"
 ---
 # list Class
-The STL list class is a template class of sequence containers that maintain their elements in a linear arrangement and allow efficient insertions and deletions at any location within the sequence.
+The C++ Standard Library list class is a template class of sequence containers that maintain their elements in a linear arrangement and allow efficient insertions and deletions at any location within the sequence.
 The sequence is stored as a bidirectional linked list of elements, each containing a member of some type *Type*.

 ## Syntax